securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Enter feed location](/img/enter-location.png)

-Finally, select your prefered feed sources and tap **OK**.
+Finally, select your preferred feed sources and tap **OK**.
 The sources you select will determine the nature of the content in your feed.

 These are the sources that we currently include for real-time updated security feeds.
 For privacy reasons, users never connect directly to these services.
 We are always looking for more useful sources that will help users keep updated on the move.

 - [ReliefWeb / UN](http://reliefweb.int): excellent physical security updates that amalgamate information from the UN and various NGOs - though not available in every country
-- [Foreign and Commonwealth Office](https://www.gov.uk/government/organisations/foreign-commonwealth-office): foreign travel advice, consular help and services abroad and document legislation
+- [Foreign and Commonwealth Office](https://www.gov.uk/government/organisations/foreign-commonwealth-office): foreign travel advice, consular help, and services abroad and document legislation
 - [Centers for Disease Control](https://www.cdc.gov): updates on disease and health warnings
-- [Global Disaster Alert and Coordination System](http://www.gdacs.org): updates on natural disaster issues such as floods, earthquakes and tsunamis
+- [Global Disaster Alert and Coordination System](http://www.gdacs.org): updates on natural disaster issues such as floods, earthquakes, and tsunamis
 - [US State Department Country Warnings](https://www.state.gov/travel/): updates mainly focused on the security situation for travellers and internationals - available for every country

 ![Select feed sources](/img/select-feed-sources.png)

 That's it.
-Your feed should now be populated with content, ordered by newest content first.
+Your feed should now be populated with content, ordered by the newest content first.

 ![Feed populated with alerts](/img/sample-feed.png)

-Tapping on feed card will open a page with more information about the event, directly in the Umbrella app.
+Tapping on the feed card will open a page with more information about the event, directly in the Umbrella app.

 {{< figure src="/img/open-feed-alert.png" link="/img/open-feed-alert.png"
 class="fullwidth" alt="Open feed alert" >}}

-You may change your feed location, interval and sources at any time, using the **Set** buttons under their respective sections.
+You may change your feed location, interval, and sources at any time, using the **Set** buttons under their respective sections.

 ![Set Interval, location and feed sources](/img/set-interval-location-source.png)